agrc/digital-assisant-skills/README.md

 `ask deploy` to publish the lambda function as well as update the skill.

-Every modification to `vote_skill.py` requires an `ask deploy` when running in lambda.
+Every modification to `skill.py` _or any of its packages_ requires an `ask deploy` when running in lambda.

 After deploying to lambda, be sure to use the vote cli to add the DTS required tags.
 This requires the aws cli or access to the aws console.